We use them every day, without a second thought. But can mobile phones cause cancer? We look at the research

 One saw a significant increase in California of cases of malignant tumours in brain areas nearest to where people hold their phones

-Adding to the discussion in 2012, a notable study saw a significant increase in California of cases of malignant tumours in brain areas nearest to where people hold their phones, while the number of diagnosed cases of glioma throughout the brain otherwise decreased.
+Adding to the discussion in 2012, a notable study saw a significant increase in California of cases of malignant tumours.
+These mainly happened in the brain areas nearest to where people hold their phones.
 Although causation can’t be confirmed from such findings, the results beg the question of whether there’s a link between cellphone use and tumour location.

 Jumping forward to 2014, two studies are worth a mention.
 First, an investigation compared cellphone habits of 1,380 Swedish patients with malignant brain tumours to those of people without brain tumours.
 While the study was limited by its data-gathering methods, relying as it did on participants and their memories of cellphone usage, the investigators nonetheless gathered significant information.

-Those who’d used cellphones for twenty to twenty-five years were almost twice as likely to be diagnosed with glioma as those who reported using cellphones for less than a year, and those who’d use them more than twenty-five years were three times as likely.
-People who claimed to have talked on cellphones the most (more than 1,486 hours) had double the risk of developing glioma versus those who claimed to have used their phone fewer than 122 hours.
-The study linked no other types of brain tumour to cellphone usage.
-Nor did it address reasons why mobile phone use might produce increases in glioma rates.
+Those who’d used cellphones for twenty to twenty-five years were almost twice as likely to be diagnosed with glioma as those who reported using cell phones for less than a year.
+Those who’d use them more than twenty-five years were three times as likely.
+People who claimed to have talked on cell phones the most (more than 1,486 hours a month) had double the risk of developing glioma, versus those who claimed to have used their phone fewer than 122 hours.

 More Bad News